kliewerdaniel/a10/content/blog/2026-07-21-research-compiler-scientific-discovery.md

 ```
 Clinical Research Compiler SDK
   Pass 1:  Document Parser        → markdown / source IR
-  Pass 2:  Claim Extractor        → claim IR        (papers become claims)
+  Pass 2:  Claim Extractor        → Claims IR       (papers become claims)
-  Pass 3:  Evidence Mapper        → evidence graph  (claims weighted by sources)
+  Pass 3:  Evidence Mapper        → Evidence IR     (claims weighted by sources)
-  Pass 4:  Causal Reasoner        → mechanism / causal graph
+  Pass 4:  Causal Reasoner        → Mechanism / Causal IR
-  Pass 5:  Contradiction Detector → contradiction map
+  Pass 5:  Contradiction Detector → Contradiction map
-  Pass 6:  Consensus Builder      → consensus model
+  Pass 6:  Consensus Builder      → Consensus IR
   Pass 7:  Unknown Detector       → research gaps
   Pass 8:  Hypothesis Generator   → hypotheses w/ provenance
-  Pass 9:  Research Planner       → ranked opportunities + experiment designs
+  Pass 9:  Research Planner       → Discovery IR: ranked opportunities + experiment designs
   Output:  Scientific Understanding Artifact
 ```

+This is the Scientific IR stack from §3c made operational as named passes — each one a typed transformation of the knowledge state, each inspectable.
+The Research Planner is the capstone: its output is not "interesting hypothesis" but "what would we do next?" — e.g., *Hypothesis: pathway X affects disease Y (confidence 0.71); cheapest validation: Experiment A; highest- value validation: Experiment B; clinical relevance: high.* The compiler connects knowledge to action.

 The Clinical Research Compiler we shipped is an early prototype of this idea — it already has a Document Parser, a Claim Extractor (in embryo), an Evidence Mapper, a Contradiction Detector, and a Consensus/Unknown view via the guideline timeline.
 What it lacks is the causal reasoner, the unknown detector, the hypothesis generator, and the research planner.
 Those are the passes that turn an aide into a compiler.

 ## 8. What the build proved, and what it didn't